Kivoie/BITBank/README.md

 **Student ID:** 101040331
 **Instructor:** Chris Joslin
 **Assignment:** Final Project
-_Please refer to cuLearn for more information about my project._
+_Please check my documentation if you would like all the information about my source code.
+Click **Wiki** on the left side._

 #### **THIS REPOSITORY WILL BECOME PRIVATE STARTING SUNDAY JULY 14th 23:59 EST.**